meshplay/meshplay/docs/pages/guides/tutorials/wordpress-mysql-persistentvolume.md

 ---
 layout: default
-title: Deploying WordPress and MySQL with Persistent Volumes with Meshery
+title: Deploying WordPress and MySQL with Persistent Volumes with Meshplay
-abstract: Learn how to deploy WordPress and MySQL on Kubernetes using Meshery.
+abstract: Learn how to deploy WordPress and MySQL on Kubernetes using Meshplay.
 permalink: guides/tutorials/wordpress-mysql-persistentvolume
 model: kubernetes
 kind: deployments